 I don't know which is worse, socks or panties stuck to your clothes, or your pants creeping up and clinging to your calf.

 If you often get caught with your socks clinging to your shirt, use fabric softener or a dryer sheet in the laundry room to reduce static cling.

-If it is the later, one way to remove static cling quickly is to rub a dryer sheet directly onto your legs, socks, or tights to get rid of static cling.
-No more riding up!Continue to 7 of 17 below.
+If it is the latter, one way to remove static cling quickly is to rub a dryer sheet directly onto your legs, socks, or tights to get rid of static cling.
+No more riding up.